bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Deploy-React-App-To-Heroku-Using-Postgres---Express.md

 If you haven’t created a Heroku account yet, create one <a href="https://signup.heroku.com/" class="markup--anchor markup--p-anchor">here</a>.

 Add a new application in your <a href="https://dashboard.heroku.com/" class="markup--anchor markup--p-anchor">Heroku dashboard</a> named whatever you want.
-Under the “Resources” tab in your new application, click “Find more add-ons” and add the “Heroku Postgres” add-on with the free Hobby Dev setting.
+Under the "Resources” tab in your new application, click "Find more add-ons” and add the "Heroku Postgres” add-on with the free Hobby Dev setting.

 In your terminal, install the <a href="https://devcenter.heroku.com/articles/heroku-command-line" class="markup--anchor markup--p-anchor">Heroku CLI</a>.
 Afterwards, login to Heroku in your terminal by running the following: